GoHypernet/hypernet-protocol/packages/contracts/README.md

 ![alt text](/documentation/images/Hypernet-Contract-Flow.png)

-The Hypernet Governance application is used for proposing and vetting new Non-Fungible Registries (NFR) which are deployed through a registry factory contract.
+The Hypernet Governance application is used for proposing and vetting (by the token holder community) new Non-Fungible Registries (NFR) which are deployed through a registry factory contract.
 Non-Fungible Registries are based on the [EIP721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token standard.
 An NFR is enumerable and every entry is an ownable token that has a corresponding `label` (seperate from the `tokenURI`) that is unique within that specific NFR.
 That is, two entries can have the same `tokenURI`, but they cannot have the same `label`.
 This helps to fascilitate lookups more easily for applications in which the registry is used for identity or